 On your own

-Arizona’s millions of natural acres teem with wildlife, and northern Arizona provides wildlife watchers with one of the most biodiverse regions in the United States.
-The dense population of trees in the Tonto and Coconino National Forests is the perfect canopy for adventurers to escape the desert sun and search out fascinating critters
+Northern Arizona provides wildlife watchers with one of the most biodiverse regions in the United States.
+The dense population of trees in the Tonto and Coconino National Forests is the perfect canopy for adventurers to escape the desert sun and search out fascinating critters.

 The Lamar Haines Memorial Wildlife Area north of Flagstaff sports herds of elk and mule deer, as well as a long list of year-round resident birds that include Mexican-spotted owls and northern goshawks.

-A little farther north, just west of Highway 89 is the House Rock Wildlife Area.
+Farther north, just west of Highway 89 in Grand Canyon National Park, is the House Rock Wildlife Area.
 Home to one of two locations in Arizona where one can see state-managed bison herds, this area offers a rare glimpse at the majestic creatures that once roamed much of the western United States.

-Western Arizona is characterized by sprawling desert plains and towering mountain ranges that form ideal habitats for some of the state’s most interesting desert-dwelling creatures.
-Don’t be fooled!
+Western Arizona's sprawling desert plains and towering mountain ranges form ideal habitats for some of the state's most interesting desert-dwelling creatures.
+Don't be fooled!
 There is plenty of life to see out here.

-The Kofa National Wildlife Refuge just southeast of Quartzsite is the state’s second largest wildlife preserve.
-The rugged Kofa Mountains are home to a fairly large population of bighorn sheep, while the basin below is inhabited by badgers, desert tortoises, and kit foxes.
+The Kofa National Wildlife Refuge just southeast of Quartzsite is the state's second-largest wildlife preserve and home to a fairly large population of bighorn sheep, while the basin below is inhabited by badgers, desert tortoises and kit foxes.

 A blue heron takes flight in the Sky Islands / Credit: Cochise County Tourism Council